-There are many other institutions that offer non-formal adult education to some extent.
+This is not all.
+There are a lot of other institutions that offer non-formal adult education to some extent.
 We mention them here but will not describe them in detail, because either non-formal lifelong learning is not their core business or there is no specific relation to the cases in this report:

 - training in agriculture: vocational education aimed at agriculture.
 This is offered in recognized training centers for agriculture; - the art and cultural heritage sector.
 Non-formal education in this sector is organized by arts institutions and individual artists, museums, music groups, theatres and music groups.
-They offer several cultural activities aiming at the general development of cultural competencies; - NGOs and development partners offer different kinds of non-formal education in Belgium and abroad.
+They offer several cultural activities aiming at the general development of cultural competencies; - NGO's and development partners offer different kinds of non-formal education in Belgium and abroad.